trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 - **MAC** - what hash function is used to ensure message integrity?<br>
   Examples: `SHA-256`, `POLY1305`

 These four types of algorithms are combined into so-called cipher sets, for example, the `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256_P256` uses ephemeral elliptic curve Diffie-Hellman (`ECDHE`) to exchange keys, providing forward secrecy.
-Because the parameters are ephemeral, they are discarded after use and the key that was exchanged cannot be recovered from the traffic stream without them. `RSA_WITH_AES_128_CBC_SHA256` - this means that an RSA key exchange is used in conjunction with `AES-128-CBC` (the symmetric cipher) and `SHA256` hashing is used for message authentication. `P256` is an type of elliptic curve (TLS cipher suites and elliptical curves are sometimes configure by using a single string like this).
+Because the parameters are ephemeral, they are discarded after use and the key that was exchanged cannot be recovered from the traffic stream without them. `RSA_WITH_AES_128_CBC_SHA256` - this means that an RSA key exchange is used in conjunction with `AES-128-CBC` (the symmetric cipher) and `SHA256` hashing is used for message authentication. `P256` is a type of elliptic curve (TLS cipher suites and elliptical curves are sometimes configure by using a single string like this).

   > To use `ECDSA` cipher suites, you need an `ECDSA` certificate.
 To use `RSA` cipher suites, you need an `RSA` certificate. `ECDSA `certificates are recommended over `RSA` certificates.
 I think, the minimum configuration is `ECDSA` (`P-256`) (recommended), or `RSA` (2048 bits).